tenstorrent/tt-studio/HowToRunLlama3.1-70b.md

-# Running Llama 3.1 70B in TT Studio
+# Running Llama3.1-70B in TT-Studio

 This guide provides a step-by-step process to set up and deploy models like Llama 3.1 70B using TT Studio.
 You will need access to both `tt-studio` and `tt-inference-server` repositories to complete the setup.